MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

     ![Screenshot of the Dynamics 365 Remote Assist call controls toolbar.](./media/call-controls-1.jpg)

-    Selecting the **More** menu from the call controls toolbar enables the technician to record the call, share their environment (space), or share their device screen.
+    Selecting the **More** menu from the call controls toolbar enables the technician to share their environment (space), share their device screen, or record the call.

     ![Screenshot of the Dynamics 365 Remote Assist call controls toolbar with More menu highlighted and opened.](./media/call-controls-more-menu.jpg)

-9. During the call, call participants capture and annotate on snapshots, send messages, share files, record the call, and more!
+9. During the call, call participants can capture and annotate on snapshots, send messages, share files, and more.

 ## FAQ